Minimal History-Deterministic Co-B\"uchi Automata: Congruences and Passive Learning: Canonical Automaton

 We work with pairs $(u,v)$ and for such a pair we are interested in all ultimately periodic words of the form $u(vx)^\omega$ such that $u \siml uvx$.
 Since there are only finitely many $\siml$-classes, each ultimately periodic word can be written so that its periodic part loops on the class reached by the prefix.
 The restriction to such decompositions of ultimately periodic words is also used in the theory of families of right congruences \cite{MalerS97} and families of DFAs \cite{Klarlund94}.

-Using $L$, we will define an equivalence relation on pairs of words and take some of its equivalence classes as states of a "history-deterministic" co-Büchi automaton for $L$.
-The transitions of this automaton will extend the second component of the pair: on a $b$-transition, $b$ is appended to the second component.
-Such a transition will be a $1$-transition if the resulting pair is unproductive, and a $2$-transition otherwise.
+Using $L$, we define an equivalence relation on pairs of words and take some of its equivalence classes as states of a "history-deterministic" co-Büchi automaton for $L$.
+The transitions of this automaton extend the second component of the pair: on a $b$-transition, $b$ is appended to the second component.
+Such a transition is a $1$-transition if the resulting pair is unproductive, and a $2$-transition otherwise.
 Being unproductive intuitively means to have no extension in the language.
 We capture this by defining for every $(u,v) \in \S^* \times \S^*$:\AP

 So we are interested in pairs $(u,v)$ such that $(u,v) \napproxbot$, and we have a $2$-transition on $a$ from $(u,v)$ to $(u,va)$, unless $(u,va)\approxbot$.
 Of course, we cannot take all $(u,v)$ as states, but rather need to define some equivalence relation of a finite index on these pairs.
 As we will see shortly, we cannot even take all the equivalence classes of the relation we define.